smorimoto/rekernel/README.md

 ## Overview

-Minimum setup for writing Unikernels in ReasonML.
+A minimal setup for writing Unikernels in ReasonML.

 ## What is Unikernel